 Decide how to finance your home

 Most people require a mortgage in order to buy their first family home,, but there are other options available.
 If your family are in a position to contribute, they may want to help you get on the property ladder, for example.
 Alternatively, you may consider buying a home with trusted family members in order to reduce your costs.
+If you can do this, you may be able to get away with only taking out a home improvement loan to make some updates.

 If you will require a mortgage in order to buy a property, it’s well worth getting pre-approved in advance.
 This speeds up the purchase process once you’ve found the home of your dreams and can prevent you from missing out.
 Knowing when to get pre-approval and how to submit your application is essential, so take the time to learn more about the process know.
 As well as helping to ensure your offer is accepted, being pre-approved for a loan or mortgage will give you peace of mind that you can move forward with your plans.